do-community/cloud_haiku/README.md

 ---
 ```

 Keep the layout as `haiku`.
 Next to the `title:` put the title of your haiku.
-Next to the `author:` put your name (this can be just your first name or a pseudonym if you would like).
+Next to the `author:` put your name if you are the one who created it (this can be just your first name or a pseudonym however you would like).

 Please do not add any other lines to the above format.